Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `access_token_scopes_claim` (List of String) Specify the claim in an access token to verify against values of `config.access_token_scopes_required`.
 Default: ["scope"]
 - `access_token_scopes_required` (List of String) Specify the required values (or scopes) that are checked by a claim specified by `config.access_token_scopes_claim`.
 - `access_token_signing` (Boolean) Quickly turn access token signing or re-signing off and on as needed.
 If turned off, the plugin will not send the signed or resigned token to the upstream.
 Default: true
 - `access_token_signing_algorithm` (String) When this plugin sets the upstream header as specified with `config.access_token_upstream_header`, re-signs the original access token using the private keys of the JWT Signer plugin.
 Specify the algorithm that is used to sign the token.
-The `config.access_token_issuer` specifies which `keyset` is used to sign the new token issued by Kong using the specified signing algorithm.
-Default: "RS256"; must be one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]
+The `config.access_token_issuer` specifies which `keyset` is used to sign the new token issued by Kong using the specified signing algorithm. possible known values include one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]; Default: "RS256"
 - `access_token_subject_claim` (List of String) Specify the claim in an access token to verify against values of `config.access_token_subjects_allowed`.
 Default: ["sub"]
 - `access_token_subjects_allowed` (List of String) The subjects allowed to be present in the access token claim specified by `config.access_token_subject_claim`.
 - `access_token_upstream_header` (String) Removes the `config.access_token_request_header` from the request after reading its value.
 With `config.access_token_upstream_header`, you can specify the upstream header where the plugin adds the Kong signed token.
 If you don't specify a value, such as use `null` or `""` (empty string), the plugin does not even try to sign or re-sign the token.
 Default: "Authorization:Bearer"